 Eventually, the wall encircled the entire city and the Spanish added forts along with artillery to protect the city from the French, British and Dutch navies, not to mention pirates.

 It is easy to forget that this island’s flavor would not have happened if the Spanish hadn’t decimated the Taínos and imported West African slaves to replace them.

 The Africans were first put to work in gold mines and later in sugar-cane and ginger plantations.
 By the mid-1500s Puerto Rico’s slave population was about 15,000, far outnumbering those of European descent.
 And over the hundreds of years, all of those cultures and peoples mixed and merged.
 Sometimes through love, sometimes through need, and often through rape.

 Today, African, Spanish and Taíno practices, rituals and DNA are shaken, blended and muddled into a poignant cocktail.
 (The typical Puerto Rican’s generic material is 12 percent indigenous, 65 percent European, and 20 percent African.)

 In a small beach village on the Southwest coast that cup overflowed.
-Boqueron Beach is a two to three hour drive starting in the more lush northern plains, through the Cordillera Central (Central Mountain Range) and along the sometimes arid coastal southern plains.
+Boqueron Beach is a two- to three-hour drive starting in the lusher northern plains, through the Cordillera Central (Central Mountain Range) and along the sometimes arid coastal southern plains.

 But we got there.
 Boqueron Beach is a holiday village on the edge of a protected bay.
 (According to the US census, the people in this area of the island are the most likely to identify as having native ancestry.)